“’But what about you?’ he asked, ‘Who do you say I am?’” - Matthew 16:15

 “You are the Christ, the Son of the living God,” Peter answered.
 His simple, one-sentence answer said it all.
 He called Jesus “Christ,” which comes from the Greek term “Christos,” which gives us the word, “Messiah.”
 Both of these words mean, “Anointed one.”
 In Israel, to be the Lord’s anointed was to be the King.
 This is a breathtaking statement coming from a Jew like Peter.

 Peter was saying that Jesus was not just a prophet.
 He is the One the prophets prophesied.
 “You are the one we have been waiting on,” Peter was saying.
 “You are the Messiah of our Nation.”
 Notice that Peter didn’t say who he thought Jesus was.
 He didn’t offer an opinion.
-His statement was on of deep conviction and fact.
+His statement was one of deep conviction and fact.

 That is what we must clearly testify to every time we gather together as believers.
-Without hesitation we must say: “You are the Messiah, the Savior of the world, the Lord of the universe, and God in the flesh.”
+Without hesitation, we must say: “You are the Messiah, the Savior of the world, the Lord of the universe, and God in the flesh.”
 It does not matter what else we believe.
 If we do not believe and preach the truth about who Jesus is, we have lost our greatest magnet to draw others to God.

 Father, I pray that Christ will always be magnified among Your people so that the lost will see that He is the Messiah.
+In Jesus’ name, amen.

 Topics: Evangelism